Alchon Huns: Rise of Saivism

 Vaisnavism, which had been strongly supported by the Gupta Empire, was discredited by the decline and the ultimate failure of the Empire.
 All the newly arising regional powers preferred adopting Saivism instead, as did the Alchon Huns under Mihirakula, giving a strong impetus to the development of the worship of Shiva, and its ideology of power.
 Vaisnavism only remained strong in the territories which had not been affected by these events: South India and Kashmir.

-International trade

-The Huna invasions are said to have seriously damaged India's trade with Europe and Central Asia, particularly Indo-Roman trade relations, which the Gupta Empire had greatly benefited from.
-The Guptas had been exporting numerous luxury products such as silk, leather goods, fur, iron products, ivory, pearl and pepper from centers such as Nasik, Paithan, Pataliputra and Benares.
-The Huna invasion probably disrupted these trade relations and the tax revenues that came with them.

-During their rule of 60 years, the Alchons are said to have altered the hierarchy of ruling families and the Indian caste system.
-For example, the Hunas are often said to have become the precursors of the Rajputs.
-On the artistic side however, the Alchon Huns may have played a role, just like the Western Satraps centuries before them, in helping spread the art of Gandhara to the western Deccan region.

 Artistic syncretism: "A Nomadic Interlude in Indian Art"

 The advances of the Alchon Huns in India seems to have fostered a type of syncretic art in Gandhara during the 5th-6th century, mixing Gupta art with Sasanian and Hunish inspiration and themes.
 Particularly significant are a type of decorated lids from Gandhara which display courtly or hunting scenes, mixing them with Gupta decorative designs.

 The Chilek silver bowl

 Several silver bowls related to the Alchons have been found in the area of Samarkand, including the "Chilek bowl" ("Čilek bowl"), which is considered as the "best known specimen of Hephthalite art", and is similar in composition with the Hephthalite silver bowl, but represents "six dancers in Indian costume with Iranian ribbons and Hephthalite-short heads".
-Each of the dancers is positionned under a pointed arch in Indian style, ans seems to be derived from contemporary Gupta art.
+Each of the dancers is positioned under a pointed arch in Indian style, and seems to be derived from contemporary Gupta art.
 This bowl, too, is considered as an Alchon object, but was possibly manufactured in India at the request of the Alchons.
 It is now in the Samarkand Museum.

 The man in the medallion at the bottom of the Chilek bowl has a clearly elongated skull, characteristic of the Alchons Huns at that time and place.